Norveks/Norveks/README.md

 ### Hi there 👋

+I am a new graduated electrical-electronics engineer who is more passionate about coding.
+During my internship and my study in university, I realised that electrical circuit does not fit with me and then I tried to put myself in this coding adventure.
+Yet I did not know about which area that I can myself rely on and so I found myself on data analysis.
+Coding everyday, every hour is not my thing.
+I need communication and getting up from the seat a little bit and may be that is why working with graphs and analitics sounds more like me.
+I mostly study on Python and SQL, there is still much to learn... as it always will be.

+This repistory will be uploaded due to it is not finisned...

+## Languages and Tools

 <!--
 **Norveks/Norveks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.